SAGA: Spectral Adversarial Geometric Attack on 3D Meshes: Method

 A geometric attack on a mesh AE copes with a built-in trade-off between the need to confine the deformation of the source shape and the requirement to reconstruct the geometry of the different target shape using the AE.
 We present geometric and semantic quantitative metrics to evaluate these contradicting necessities.

 To geometrically quantify the difference between shapes, we consider a \textit{curvature distortion} measurement, defined as the absolute difference between the mean curvature of matching vertices in the compared shapes.
-This metric is typically used in semantic mesh adversarial attacks~\cite{mariani2020generating, rampini2021universal}.
-We avoid using other metrics, such as the Euclidean distance since those are less correlated with the mesh representation.
-Further discussion appears in the supplementary.

-We use the per-vertex curvature distortion to present heatmaps on the adversarial examples in our visualizations.
-Also, we report the average vertex curvature distortion of the adversarial shape compared to the source shape, denoted by $\delta_{\mathcal{S}}$, and of the AE's adversarial reconstruction compared to the target shape, denoted by $\delta_{\mathcal{T}}$.
-Let us denote by $C(X, Y)$ the average vertex curvature distortion of mesh $X$ compared to mesh $Y$.
-Then:
+This metric is typically used in semantic mesh adversarial attacks~\cite{mariani2020generating, rampini2021universal}. \newtxt{We use the per-vertex curvature distortion to present heatmaps on the adversarial examples in our visualizations.
+A complete evaluation of the curvature distortion caused by our attack is reported in the supplementary.}